rtomac/docker-gmvault/README.md

 # Environment Variables

-The following environments variables can be provided to the container to override conf file settings.
+The following environment variables can be provided to the container to override conf file settings.

 | Env variable | Conf section | Conf property |
 | ------------ | ------------ | --------------|